MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 ---
-title: 'Query data in Azure Monitor with Azure Data Explorer (Preview)'
+title: 'Query data in Azure Monitor with Azure Data Explorer'
 description: 'In this topic, query data in Azure Monitor (Application Insights and Log Analytics) by creating an Azure Data Explorer cross product queries.'
 services: data-explorer
 author: osalzberg